 The best way to get started is to use AutoTempest to search multiple sites and a large geographical area.
 That way you should find plenty of comparable used cars both near and far.
 Of course, that will give you asking prices, not actual sale prices.

 Fortunately the AutoTempest used car search engine can help there too.
-After you’ve filled out the search form on AutoTempest, scroll down the customized guide for your car.
+After you run a search on AutoTempest, look at the sidebar on the results page for the “Model Info” section.
 You will find a link to the Kelly Blue Book pricing info for that vehicle, as well as one to an eBay Completed Listings for that search. eBay requires you to log in to view completed listings, but that will give you the actual prices people recently paid for vehicles like the one you want to buy.
 Can’t get much better pricing info than that!

 When comparing, make sure to look for used vehicles with similar mileage, condition, and options to the one you’re interested in.
 And again, to put your knowledge of the vehicle’s value to best effect, take a look at 6 Things to Remember When Negotiating a Car Purchase to get the best deal possible on your used car.